agavitalis/VeeDrive/README.md

-# Apollo tutorial
+# VeeDrive

-This is the fullstack app for the [Apollo tutorial](http://apollographql.com/docs/tutorial/introduction.html). 🚀
+This is the fullstack app for the [Apollo tutorial](http://w3resource.com). 🚀

 ## File structure